the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 	3)	Include into your project main
 			The quickest way to start actually using the code is to use the functions found in:
-				"ButtonToggleLedDemo."
+				"ButtonToggleLedDemo.h"

 			I recomend you also read/use the simple test framework found at:
 				"Tests/TestButtonToggleLedDemo.h"
 			It contains a few simple tests, and can be easily extended with your own.

-B) Making Changes to This Code
+B) Making Contributions to This Code

 	If you would like to contribute to this code, you can fork this repository and save your changes in the new repo.